Amateur Photographer verdict

-The new Fujifilm X-E5 is a flat-bodied, rangefinder-style mirrorless camera with a corner-mounted electronic viewfinder.
+The Fujifilm X-E5 is a flat-bodied, rangefinder-style mirrorless camera with a corner-mounted electronic viewfinder.
 Essentially, it repackages most of the technology of the SLR-shaped X-T50 into a smaller form-factor.
 In many respects, it can be seen as an interchangeable-lens version of the hugely popular X100VI – to the extent that it comes complete with a new slimline 23mm f/2.8 lens.
-It’s probably a foregone conclusion that it’ll find its way onto our list of the best Fujifilm cameras.
+It’s without doubt one of the best Fujifilm cameras, especially for such things as street, travel and social photography.

 Fujifilm X-E5 at a glance: